 For the apple filling

 - Arrange the thinly sliced apples along the bottom of the baking dish.
-Add the sugar, vanilla and lemon juice and use a spoon to carefully stir the apples until they are coated with the sugar.
-Fold in the blackberries.
+Add the sugar, vanilla, lemon juice and flour and stir until everything is combined.

 To assemble

-- Place the crumble evenly over the top of the apple and blackberry mixture.
+- Sprinkle the crumble evenly over the top of the apple and blackberry mixture.

-- Bake for around 1 hour – 1 hour 10 minutes, until the apples have completely cooked through and the crumble on top has become a light golden colour and crunchy.
-Check that the apples have cooked though.
-If they are sliced thickly, they may need a little more time to cook.
+- Bake for around 1 hour – 1 hour and 15 minutes, until the apples have completely cooked through and the crumble on top has become a light golden colour.
+Thickly sliced apples may need a little longer to cook.

-- The apple filling will thicken as it sits, so set the crumble aside for 5-10 minutes before serving hot with ice cream, a dollop of whipped cream or ice cream.
+- The apple filling will thicken as it sits, so set the crumble aside for 5-10 minutes before serving hot with ice cream, a dollop of whipped cream or custard.

 Notes

-- Make sure the apples are very thinly sliced, or they will still be firm when the crumble topping has cooked.
-Thicker apple slices will take much longer to cook through and become soft.
+- Make sure the apples are thinly sliced or cut into small chunks, or they will take longer to cook through.

-- For a more golden, crunchy crumble, you can add a little more sugar to the mixture, or place it on a tray and bake it for 10-15 minutes before adding it to the apples and baking further.
-This will result in a more caramelised, crunchy top.
+- For an even crispier crumble, you can add a little more sugar to the mixture.
+Or, spread the crumble mixture over a flat baking tray and bake for 10-15 minutes before adding it to the top of the filling and baking further.
+This will result in a more caramelised, crunchy topping.

 Nutrition